sgodkhindi/Project_Map_Food_Deserts/README.md

 ## Conclusion
 After analyzing the data and visualizing it the team has arrived at the following conclusion:
 Areas with higher levels of poverty are more likely to become Food Deserts.
-Additionally, poorer countries not only have fewer Grocery stores, but they also have larger numbers of Dollar stores and Fast-Food places proportionate to their population.
+Additionally, poorer counties not only have fewer Grocery stores, but they also have larger numbers of Dollar stores and Fast-Food places proportionate to their population.